 All told, Sunday was a perfect exercise in musical pleasure relative to energy output; we were in and out of downtown in about four hours, heard two great sets from two very different bands, enjoyed the near-autumn out-of-doors on Labor Day weekend, and had enough time for chatting.

-5 thoughts on “THE ELDERS and EILEEN IVERS at the KC IRISH FEST, CROWN CENTER KANSAS CITY, 4 SEPT 05”
+5 responses to “THE ELDERS and EILEEN IVERS at the KC IRISH FEST, CROWN CENTER KANSAS CITY, 4 SEPT 05”

 I was also at the KC Irish fest (you might have seen a girl running around in a James Riley Fan Club t-shirt; or maybe not, there was like a billion people there.
 Maybe you saw my drunk mother instead?).
 It was a fun show, wasn’t it?
 Your description of Eileen as a pogo stick is hilariously apt.